How To Find Out if Criminal Charges Are Filed: Know These 5 Rights

 1. Infraction: An infraction is the lowest type of criminal charge.
 The penalties for an infraction usually come in some form of a fine or probation period.
 A defendant cannot be arrested or receive jail time for an infraction charge.

 2. Misdemeanor: A misdemeanor charge is less serious than a felony but more serious than a felony.
 Most misdemeanor charges are punishable by 30 days to a year of jail time.
 This is dependent on the class of misdemeanor that was committed.
 There are three different classes of misdemeanors: Class A, Class B, and Class C. A Class A charge is the most severe, whereas a Class C charge is the least severe.
-How long does a misdemeanor stay on your record?
-The answer is usually permanently, but this depends on a variety of different factors.
+Misdemeanors stay on your record, usually, permanently, but this depends on a variety of different factors.

 3. Felony: A felony charge is the most severe of the three types.
 Felony charges usually result in punishments of 1+ years in jail or prison, depending on the severity of the crime.
 The types of criminal charges that result in felonies depend on the state in which the defendant is being prosecuted, but there are a number of federal felonies outlined by federal law.